SJ23 Tech Tip F10b, (Updated 2023-09-08) Bob Schimmel

 Upper Pennant Wrap Solved - If the swivel on a round foil is not keyed to the foil then the foil can rotate inside the swivel.
 With this configuration it is possible for the upper pennant of a partial hoist jib to wrap around the foil, resulting in an upper pennant wrap.
 The halyard above the swivel is just fine since it is retained by the halyard restrainer.
 This is the case with the Schaefer CF500 & CF700 furlers and likely others with a round foil.
 My solution is to insert a 10" length of Dacron luff tape to the top of the pennant, just below the swivel.
 Wrap the luff tape tightly around the top of the pennant (just below the swivel) and hand stitch the luff tape to the pennant as shown at left.
 Pay particular attention to the strength of the stitching at the top and bottom of the luff tape as the pennant must pull the tape up and down the foil without jamming.
 With the luff tape in place the round foil and the inner part of the swivel rotate together, preventing an upper pennant wrap.
 The combination shown at left works flawless.
 By the way, the round foil works perfectly fine with a full hoist jib.

-1 - This photo of a Clark 110% working jib with a 3' pennant added above the head was lowered to just above head height to demonstrate my solution.
+1 - This photo of a Clark 110% working jib with a 3' pennant added above the head was lowered to just above head height for demonstration purpose.

 2 - My jib sleeve occasionally snagged on the halyard bowline.
 Therefore the knot was replaced with a smooth stitch and wrap similar to the pennant at the head of the jib.

 Spinnaker Halyard Wrap Solved - The spinnaker halyard block is mounted at the front of the mast head.
 This is an external halyard so both lines are stored at the side of the mast.
 They come off the block right beside the top of the foil.
-The problem is that occasionally the halyard gets snarled or wrapped around the foil, stopping the furler hard.
+The problem is that occasionally the halyard leading off the front of the block gets snarled or wrapped around the foil, stopping the furler hard.
 This, despite the fact that the halyard is tensioned tight to prevent the wrap.
 So far I have released the wrap by unfurling the jib, then furling it again without doing anything else.
 But it is frustrating when it is urgent to douse the sail.

 There are two possible fixes for this problem.